micro-ROS/micro_ros_arduino/README.md

 ## How to build the precompiled library

-If you need to add customized messages or services, or customize the number of server services or any other micros parameter then you will need to recompile this library from source code:
+If you need to add custom packages or types, or customize any internal parameter of the micro-ROS stack, you will need to recompile this library from source code:

 ```bash
 docker pull microros/micro_ros_static_library_builder:galactic